moode-player/docs/setup_guide.md

 This command performs the equivalent of Menu > Library update.
 `/var/www/util/libupd-submit.php`

+If this does not work, there is an alternative way.
+`mpc update`
+This can also be added into a contab job, to be ran every X minutes, or a simmilar trigger.

 #### coverview.php
 This command turns the CoverView screen saver on or off.
 `/var/www/util/coverview.php -on | -off`